Flyere History, Family Crest & Coats of Arms

 Important Dates for the Flyere family

 This web page shows only a small excerpt of our Flyere research.
-Another 401 words (29 lines of text) covering the years 1510, 1600, 1080, 1091, 1399, 1567, 1685, 1701, 1815, 1455, 1487, 1649 and 1734 are included under the topic Early Flyere History in all our PDF Extended History products and printed products wherever possible.
+Another 201 words (14 lines of text) covering the years 1510, 1600, 1080, 1091, 1399, 1567, 1685, 1701, 1815, 1455, 1487, 1649 and 1734 are included under the topic Early Flyere History in all our PDF Extended History products and printed products wherever possible.

 Flyere Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Flyere are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Flyere include: Floyer, Floyar, Fleyer, Fleyar, Floier, Flyer and many more.

 Early Notables of the Flyere family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Flyere Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Flyere Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Flyere family